 At Liberty University, we place a high value on honesty and integrity in our community.
 You are an integral part of this community, and we expect you to uphold and esteem the university's principles.
 Below are some frequently asked questions regarding Academic Misconduct to clarify our policies and expectations for your academic coursework.
-If you have further questions, please review the Academic Misconduct section of The Liberty Way.
+If you have further questions, please review the Academic Misconduct section of the Honor Code.

 Per The Liberty Way, Academic Misconduct is considered conduct that undermines the academic integrity of Liberty University and includes, but is not limited to, academic dishonesty, plagiarism, and falsification.